-- 25.1 Examinations may be scheduled outside normal University teaching hours. - 25.2 Students who believe that extenuating circumstances exist which prevent them from sitting an examination in the scheduled time or venue should contact their Personal Tutor and Student Support Team.
+- 25.1 Examinations may be scheduled outside normal University teaching hours. - 25.2 Students who believe that religious reasons or participation in elite-level sport prevent them from sitting an examination at the scheduled time or venue should contact their Personal Tutor and Student Support Team.
 Their case is considered by the relevant Dean and Student Administration in consultation with the Convener of the Board of Examiners.
-Examples of extenuating circumstances are: religious reasons; elite participation where students are representing their country at national or international level.
-Travel arrangements, early departure during the semester, holidays, learning adjustments (under regulation 19 above), etc. do not constitute extenuating circumstances.
+Further information regarding flexibility which may be offered to students taking part in elite-level sport is provided in the Performance Sport Policy:

-www.ed.ac.uk/files/atoms/files/performance sport policy.pdf
+www.ed.ac.uk/files/atoms/files/performance\sport\policy.pdf

-- 25.3 A student who is permitted to appear for examination at a time other than that prescribed may have to sit a specially prepared examination paper or alternative method of assessment. - 25.4 If examinations are disrupted, for example due to adverse weather conditions, then Boards of Examiners may decide to use an alternative assessment method, rather than rescheduled examinations, to assess the learning outcomes. - Other than online assessment and assessment opportunities offered via Student 25.5 Administration, students are not allowed to sit examinations away from Edinburgh.
+- 25.3 A student who is permitted to appear for examination at a time other than that prescribed may have to sit a specially prepared examination paper or alternative method of assessment. - 25.4 If examinations are disrupted, for example due to adverse weather conditions, then Boards of Examiners may decide to use an alternative assessment method, rather than rescheduled examinations, to assess the learning outcomes. - 25.5 Other than online assessment and assessment opportunities offered via Student Administration, students are not allowed to sit examinations away from Edinburgh.